 We may not live in a big city, but Boone’s smaller size and surrounding landscape seem to foster the creativity of our faculty, staff and students.
 If we need a city-fix, we can get one easily enough with a drive “down the mountain,” as we say.
 In fact, we make an effort to do so.
 Maintaining connections with the art and design world is critical for us.

-Our department is accredited by NASAD and has over 500 undergraduate majors, 26 full-time faculty and a support staff of four.
-Appalachian State University is a member institution of the sixteen-campus University of North Carolina.
-The university has approximately 17,000 students, primarily in bachelors and masters programs in both liberal arts and applied fields.
+Our department is accredited by NASAD and has over 700 undergraduate majors, over 40 full-time faculty members and a support staff of four.
+Appalachian State University is a member institution of the seventeen-campus University of North Carolina.
+The university has approximately 19,000 students, primarily in bachelors and masters programs in both liberal arts and applied fields.
 Appalachian has both a traditional residential campus and a variety of distance education programs.

 Andrew Caldwell with Commercial Photography class

 April Flanders leading screenprinting demo

 Of my favorite faculty, I never felt patronized.
 They took us seriously and expected good work from us.
 If we didn't deliver, they let us know, and demanded the better work they knew we were capable of.
 They pushed us without being malicious, and earned our respect, on top of already being warm individuals once we got to know them.

 Matt Donnelly, Graphic Design student